 The Veterinary Technology Program at Jefferson State is a distance education program.
-It is imperative that you have access to a computer, the internet, and be available to work for a veterinarian for a minimum of 20 hours per week.
+It is imperative that you have access to a computer, the internet, and be available to work or volunteer for a veterinarian for a minimum of 20 hours per week.
 Students must work/volunteer in a veterinary facility that is located within the state of Alabama.
 Program Brochure

-Theory classes are conducted through the internet, and most required clinical skills will be performed at the clinical site you are working.
-You will not have to permanently re-locate to Birmingham to pursue this degree, however, travel will most likely be required to satisfy the requirements for large animal and laboratory animal clinics.
+Theory classes are conducted through the internet, and most required clinical skills will be performed at the veterinary clinic where you work.
+You will not have to permanently relocate to Birmingham to pursue this degree, however, travel will most likely be required to satisfy the requirements for large animal and laboratory animal clinics.
 You may also be required to come to Jefferson State or go to another clinic as needed (hopefully not over 1-2 times) each semester to fulfill clinical requirements that may not be available at the clinic where you are working.
-Also, midterm and final exams may be given at various testing sites across the state at your convenience.

 Although this is a distance education program, we feel that communication is a very important part of your educational endeavor.
 Therefore, we encourage you to contact us with any questions or concerns you may have regarding this program.

 To become a Licensed Veterinary Technician (LVT) within the state of Alabama, one must graduate from an AVMA accredited program in Veterinary Technology and pass both the Veterinary Technician National Exam (VTNE) and the Alabama State Boards.